jgteam/secureTokenDemo/README.md

 This project is build with Maven.

 The GUI-App as well as the CLI-App are automatically build by GitHub Actions and the artifacts are available for download in the 'Actions' tab of this repository.
+To be able to download the artifacts, you need to be logged in to GitHub.

 To build the Artifacts yourself, you can use the following commands after cloning the repository: